LOS ANGELES TIMES

 — NATIONAL GALLERY OF ART, Washington (1994)

-“To come up with this approach, to construct it in this way, find words like this…could only be done by a true friend and a genuine artist.”
+“To come up with this approach, to construct it in this way, find words like this…could have done only a true friend and a real artist.”

 — NORA VERKHOVETZ, Kovcheg (1993)